open-AIMS/ereefs-documentation/README.md

 It might help to understand how the model works, but that's not really our goal here.**
 Both CSIRO and BOM provide some additional visualisation websites.
 Each of the eReefs website are accessible from the [eReefs website](https://ereefs.org.au/).
-**JJ: why not link to them here? - GL: Because they are not very good at maintaining their URLs.
-They change them without providing redirection.
+**JJ: why not link to them here? - GL: Because URLs are not always well maintained.
+They can change without providing redirection.
 Also, it's not what we do, it's just a quick reference to what they do.** This repository focuses on the [AIMS eReefs Platform](https://ereefs.aims.gov.au/) which provides visualisations of the eReefs models as animated multi-panel map videos that show the relationships between variables in the models.
 Figure 1 below show